 As a lot of you know by now, running boils down to a lot more than just putting one foot in front of the other.
-In this post we tackle proper running footstrike with 3 surefire steps to improve it!
+Nutrition, training, and even your running foot strike all play an important part.

-Proper Running Footstrike: The 3 Most Common Types Of Footstrike
+Running Foot Strike: Most Common Types Of Running Styles

 The way your foot hits the ground as you run tends to fall into one of three categories.

 Before we get into what they are, let’s first make something very clear.

 There’s no one-form-fits-all proper running form foot strike—they are each valuable for some type of terrain, elevation change, the section of a race, etc.

 Understanding when to use them, and how to blend them to find your most “neutral” foot strike for the long runs will be our key focus here.
 And proper foot strike is a crucial piece of good form in your running technique.

 With this heel strike running method (also known as heel-to-toe running), the heel hits the ground before the rest of the foot follows suit to land.
 Heel strikers are common.

 But what is heel-strike running?
 Good question.